The beginner’s guide to buying cannabis in Thailand

 In Thailand, there is no legal limit on how much cannabis a person can consume, however, that means you might consume a lot.
 Smoking too much too fast can make you feel uncomfortable and cause you to throw up.
 Smoking too little may prevent you from fully enjoying the effects of cannabis.

 If you’re consuming edibles, start with small portions.
 You may not feel it at first, but once it hits you, you will immediately get high.
-It’s best to start slow so you can determine if you have a high tolerance or a low tolerance, and you can find the right amount of cannabis just for you.
+It’s best to start slow so you can determine if you have a high tolerance or a low tolerance and you can find the right amount of cannabis just for you.

 It’s perfectly okay to feel a bit uncertain — especially when you are trying something new for the first time.
 The key is good preparation, asking questions when in doubt, and always prioritising your safety.
 Remember, buying and consuming cannabis in Thailand is all about ensuring a satisfying experience with a product that’s right for you while keeping it safe and responsible.
+Now if you feel like you are ready to conquer the cannabis products in Thailand, check out our guide on the cannabis events in Thailand 2024.

-Thailand Cannabis Guide
+- Thailand Cannabis Travel Guide